 Starbucks’ iconic founder, Howard Schultz, said of the idea, “Our unprecedented level of commitment to and investment in our people will provide them with the tools and resources they need to exceed the expectations of our customers.”
 Some cynics called it a publicity stunt, but I think it was a sincere initiative from a company that has long demonstrated a commitment to helping its employees live the brand.

 Starbucks’ bold, store-closing move was about more than training and free press; it was a potent form of internal branding.
 Closing the stores sent an unmistakable message that Schultz was serious about his expectations that all 135,000 Starbucks employees deliver on the brand promise.

 “Internal branding” may not be a term with which you’re familiar.
 It’s partly internal communications, but it goes beyond the typical staff memos and HR updates.
 It’s related to training, but it’s about much more than the “how” of what needs to be done.
-My definition of internal branding is simply having a continuous process in place by which you ensure your employees understand the “who” and “why” behind your business proposition.
+My definition of internal branding is simply having a continuous process in place by which you engage your employees to understand the “who” and “why” behind your business proposition.

 Impact of Social Media

 The more you can ensure that the decisions your people make through the course of each day are true to the essence of your brand, the better.
 Never has it been truer than in today’s interconnected world, where running customer commentary on social media sites such as Facebook and Twitter can have an immediate impact (for good or for ill) on a widespread scale.